Question: Why is my period 2 days late?

 3. Excessive loss of weight

 Are you trying to lose weight with very strenuous exercise?
-Severe weight loss can delay your period.
+Severe weight loss or very low body weight can delay your period.

 What to do?